Agile Test Strategy

 WHAT: Verifying acceptance tests on the stories, verification of features

-WHEN: When feature is ready and unit tested
+WHEN: When the feature is ready and unit tested

 WHERE: CI / Test Environment